turbobabr/Annotation-Kit/README.md

 ### How To Use

-Here is a short screencast that demonstrates how to remove shadows:

-(screencast goes here);

 1. Make a Window Screenshot using standard `Ctrl+Shift+Cmd+4`, hover over a window and hit `Space`.
 2. Paste it into the page.
 3. Select resulting image layer.